MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/upcoming-breaking-changes.md

 ### `az vm create`

 - Make the default value of `--enable-secure-boot` to `True` for Trusted Launch VM.
-  - This will lower the barrier to entry even further and provide customers the full set of Trusted Launch features by default.
+  - This lowers the barrier to entry even further and provides customers the full set of Trusted Launch features by default.
 - Make the default value of `--public-ip-sku` from `Basic` to `Standard`.

 ### `az vmss create`

 - Make the default value of `--enable-secure-boot` to `True` for Trusted Launch VMSS.
-  - This will lower the barrier to entry even further and provide customers the full set of Trusted Launch features by default.
+  - This lowers the barrier to entry even further and provides customers the full set of Trusted Launch features by default.

 ## Cosmos DB